Applications Open! Apply in ERAS.

 Our program is currently reviewing fellowship applications for the July 7, 2019 start date.

 Interviews will be extended for dates in September through November and applicants should submit completed applications through ERAS.
 We are seeking to fill at least 2-3 NRMP match slots.
 Our fellowship is growing and will include 8 fellows in 2019 who are a close-knit group of fun and caring colleagues.

-In addition to divisional education and clinical training, the department of pediatrics uniquely provides educational, wellness, and social networking opportunities through programs like Fellows' College, Research & Scholarship Club, Grant Writing Club, Scholarship Bootcamp, Well-being Program, an active Fellows' Council, and department-wide opportunities to network with fellows across sub-specialties to create a shared sense of community.
+In addition to divisional education and clinical training, the Department of Pediatrics uniquely provides educational, wellness, and social networking opportunities through programs like Fellows' College, Research & Scholarship Club, Grant Writing Club, Scholarship Bootcamp, Well-being Program, an active Fellows' Council, and Department-wide opportunities to network with fellows across sub-specialties to create a shared sense of community.
 Learn more here.

-We'd love to you to apply!
+We'd love for you to apply!

 The Stanford Pediatric Nephrology Fellowship is one of the oldest in the US.
 We currently train 2 fellows/ year for a total of 6 in the program at a time.
-Our goal is to train people to not just be competent clinical nephrologists and outstanding researchers but to be people who will be leaders in the field.
+Our goal is to train people to not just be competent clinical nephrologists and outstanding researchers, but to be people who will be leaders in the field.
 We want to change the world.

 Your experience as a fellow is an intense first clinical year followed by 2 years where you can; 1) immerse yourself in some aspect of Pediatric Nephrology Research and 2) refine and mature your ability to lead a multidisciplinary team in the care of our patients.